Monitor FTP sites with WatchFTP Monitor FTP sites with WatchFTP

 HTML Email

 If you want to send nicely formatted emails, you can let WatchFTP send them in HTML format.
-To make sure WatchFTP recognizes it should enable html, make sure your message body starts with <html>.
+To make sure WatchFTP recognizes it should enable html, make sure your message body starts with <html> (in lower case).

 Example: